kanglicheng/ensemble_classification_model/README.md

 3. To make a single model more resilient to out-of-distribution examples, avoid overfitting the model.

-## Notice
+## Help Needed
-Fork to add more cases such as regression or more related experiments.
+Fork to add more cases such as regression task, adversarial learning, and/or more related experiments.

 ## References
 [1] Lakshminarayanan, Balaji, Alexander Pritzel, and Charles Blundell.
 "Simple and scalable predictive uncertainty estimation using deep ensembles."
 Advances in neural information processing systems.
 2017.